 The response data itself is defined in the clause for the corresponding command.

 Because there is no interleaving of commands between logical channels, the terminal shall send the GET RESPONSE command on the same logical channel before sending a command APDU in another logical channel.
 Otherwise, the response is lost.
+This requirement equally applies for LSIs.

 12.1.1.2 Command parameters